 After a lovely DS9-themed song sung by Max Grodénchik at the beginning of the doc, the screen fades to black.
 And suddenly, bam!
 Fans are launched into part of the remastered battle scene from “Sacrifice of Angels.”
 It’s one hell of a sequence.

 The chance to see parts of DS9 remastered in high definition was always a selling point of the doc – and perhaps the most expensive part about it.
 It’s an upgrade The Next Generation received in its entirety, so fans can already get a good sense of how clear and crisp Deep Space Nine can look outside the show’s native resolution.
 Needless to say, seeing the station itself in more refined details (while filling the entire screen) is truly amazing.
-On the inside, thanks to its Cardassian nature, the station always had a fairly monochromatic look to it, which, when viewed in standard resolution, could look a bit muddy (especially on today’s bigger, high definition TVs).
+On the inside, thanks to its Cardassian nature, the station always had a fairly monochromatic look to it, which, when viewed in standard resolution, could look a bit muddy (especially on today’s larger, high-definition TVs).
 But that’s not a problem anymore.

 We can only hope that if the doc makes enough money from its theater outing, and if home media sales are good, perhaps the powers-that-be will get the sense that DS9 is worthy of the full HD treatment?
 After seeing the 20 or so minutes of HD footage in the doc, how can we go back to watching low-res DS9?